annaesvensson/yellow-publish/style-guide.md

 * One space is used around parentheses and compound logical operations,
   e.g. `if ($name=="example" && ($type=="block" || $type=="inline"))`.
 * Start each source file with link to a website, that contains license and contact information,
-  e.g. `// Core extension, https://github.com/annaesvensson/yellow-core`.
+  e.g. `// Datenstrom Yellow, https://datenstrom.se/yellow/`.
 * Use a single-line comment to describe classes, methods and properties,
   e.g. `// Return request information`.
 * Spend time on maintainability and refactoring, neglected design is expensive design.